Data Usage over Mobile Internet

 Even if you think you have the settings tuned just right, things can easily get messed up.

 And, be aware that a software update can overwrite your previous settings, allowing for unrestricted automatic updates again.
-Make sure to check your auto-update settings after any operating system (OS) updates, and double check routinely.
+In 2021, Zoom added auto-updating feature for its desktop app -- an example of how you think you may know all the culprits, and a new one is introduced!
+Make sure to check your auto-update settings after any operating system (OS) updates, and double-check routinely.

 Cloud-based services - where an application and/or data are dependent on an internet server - are great.
 As long as 'the cloud' is working and you have the data to support the updates.